Summary

 Code inspection

 Next to formatting and documenting code, nicely written source code should also avoid typical programming errors, issues, style violations, ...
-While a lot of them will not result in compile errors, they can be considered bad practice, can give surprising run-time effects and as such should be avoided.
+While a lot of them will not result in compile errors, they can be considered bad practice, and can give surprising run-time effects and as such should be avoided.
 Luckily, there is also a tool for that: clang-tidy, part of the LLVM framework.
 It is an extensible framework for diagnosing such typical programming issues.

-clang-tidy supports Clang Static Analyzer checks which is a code analysis tool (also part of LLVM) to find bugs in C++ (or C) programs and which can also be used as standalone tool.
+clang-tidy supports Clang Static Analyzer checks which is a code analysis tool (also part of LLVM) to find bugs in C++ (or C) programs which can also be used as a standalone tool.
 Next to those checks, it also supports a group of other checks (e.g., checks related to Boost, Android, etc.) that can be individually enabled.
 Check the website for more information.

 The CLion IDE has a similar code inspection built-in in its interface: Code > Inspect Code.
-It detects the language and runtime errors, suggests corrections and improvements.
+It detects the language and runtime errors and suggests corrections and improvements.
 You can see all the possible checks it does in Preferences > Editor > Inspections.
 As you can see there, also clang-tidy is included, meaning that when running the code inspection provided by CLion, you also run the clang-tidy!

 Check these pages for more information: